Skip to content

 Reasoning and Math Mastery: Thinking Deep

 Beyond code, raw smarts matter.
-Qwen 2.5-Math uses hybrid CoT/PoT, crushing GSM8K at 97.5% and proving theorems step-by-step.
+Qwen Math variants use chain-of-thought strategies and report strong results on some math benchmarks.
 Bilingual edge helps global teams—solve in English, verify in Spanish.

-Claude 4.5’s “thinking budget” shines in puzzles like ARC-AGI (60%+) and finance sims, where it models risks without fluff.
-Hallucinations?
-Slashed to <1% via alignment.
+Claude 4.5’s “thinking budget” shines in puzzles like ARC-AGI and finance sims, where it models risks without fluff.
+Hallucinations are reduced via alignment.

 Qwen scales to phones for on-device math; Claude powers boardroom decisions.